 I just completed ten days wearing a Custom Chastity Ghost chastity device.
 I reviewed in a prior post.
 Once I put in several hours sanding the roughly-finished device, I was locked into it.
 The device was extremely comfortable throughout the test period.
 Last week, Mrs. Lion decided to put me back in the Mature Metal Jailbird.
 This is the device I have been wearing for almost four years without a single problem.

 I inspected the Ghost after it was removed.
 To my surprise, the back of the base ring (the part that touches my abdomen) had a really bad smell.
 It wasn’t a urine smell.
 It was a new one to me.
 I have years of experience staying clean while wearing a chastity device.
 In the shower I always soap the device, including the back of the base ring.
 I rinse with a shower massager that does a great job rinsing me off.
 Over time, some body oil and proteins will get on the device and won’t wash off in the shower.
-My ultrasonic cleaner.never picked up a bad scent.
+My Jail Bird never picked up a bad scent.
 The finish just got a bit dull.
-That’s why I bought an
+That’s why I bought an ultrasonic cleaner.

 I started thinking about why the Ghost would smell bad.
 The only cause would be bacteria.
 Then I remembered that the device is 3D-printed.
 A 3D printer is a three-dimensional dot matrix printer.
 It deposits little droplets of plastic as the printing head travels across it’s path.
 When it finishes printing a layer, the head moves up and it prints the next.
 So far so good.